sporto/elm-tutorial/README.md

-# Developing web applications with Elm
+# Developing web applications with [Elm](http://elm-lang.org/)

+This is a guide for learning to develop single page applications (SPAs) in Elm.
+This guide will cover:

+- Some Elm foundations
+- Understanding signals in Elm
+- Understanding the Elm architecture
+- Breaking an application in sub components
+- Integrating CSS
+- Fetching and parsing JSON
+- Routing
+- Testing

 ## Contributing